react-declarative/react-declarative/docs/auto/interfaces/IListAction.md

 isVisible: (selectedRows: RowData[], payload: Payload) => boolean | Promise<boolean>
 ```

+Determines the visibility of a certain element based on the provided parameters.

 ### isDisabled

 ```ts
 isDisabled: (selectedRows: RowData[], payload: Payload) => boolean | Promise<boolean>
 ```

+Checks if a row or a payload is disabled

 ### icon